How brokers can optimally plot against traders: Maximizing trader abuse in quadratic time

-Lemma~\ref{lem:pairwise-compat} essentially states that we can devote our efforts to finding a set of pairwise-compatible trades $\T'$ that maximizes profit, minus the losses incurred by the trades not in $\T'$.
-We call $\T'$ an optimal set of winning trades.
-The advantage of this approach is that we don't have to worry about the temporal aspects of price movements, as they will be taken care of by the algorithm provided by Lemma~\ref{lem:pairwise-compat}.
+Lemma~\ref{lem:pairwise-compat} essentially states that we can devote our efforts to finding a set of pairwise-compatible trades $\T' \subseteq \T$ that maximizes profit, although we need to account for the losses incurred by the trades \emph{not} in $\T'$.
+We can thus reformulate the problem in graph-theoretical terms.

+\begin{definition} The \emph{trade conflict graph} $G(\T) = (V, E)$ of a set of trades $\T$ is the graph with vertex set $V = \T$, and in which there is an edge between each pair of incompatible trades.